 Special AudiencesWe understand no two applicants are the same and not every applicant fits neatly into the category of freshmen or transfer student.
-That’s why we’ll consider your specific circumstances through an application process developed just for you.
+That is why we will consider your specific circumstances through an application process developed just for you.

 Agriculture Forward at Maryland is an access program for students who plan to pursue a career in agriculture and natural resources.
 Students earn both a Institute of Applied Agriculture (IAA) certificate and a bachelor’s degree from the College of Agriculture and Natural Resources (AGNR).